dyxh/cs220/ms4/README.md

   4a) Under Run->Environment Variables add
       `DYLD_FRAMEWORK_PATH` with the value being the absolute path to the `gtest.framework` stored in the `UnitTests`

-5) Make sure that the main.cpp that looks like the one here:
+5) Make sure that the `main.cpp` looks like the one here:

 ```
 int main(int argc, char** argv)